jamilchioino/go-gilded-rose/readme.md

 This repository includes a problem file and a specs file.

 1. Before starting, make sure you [Go](https://golang.org/dl/) installed and configured properly.
-2. To check your work, please execute `go test` in the root directory.
+2. To check your work, please execute `go test` in terminal in the root directory.

 ## Rules